The Web address of this

 Recurring thoughts of death or

-Crying urges or episodes with or without a
+Crying episodes with or without a

 "cause," and...

-Excessive or unusual irritability.
+Excessive or unusual irritability

 If five or more of these symptoms are clearly